Skip to content

 big wave bay beach hong kong

 Big Wave Bay Beach is near the Dragon’s Back hiking trail on Hong Kong Island.
-Big Wave Bay Beach is a favourite place for surfers, and it’s also home to prehistoric rock carvings showing animals and geometric designs.
+Big Wave Bay Beach is a favorite place for surfers, and it’s also home to prehistoric rock carvings showing animals and geometric designs.

 How to get to Big Wave Bay Beach: MTR Shau Kei Wan Station, Exit A3, then take the bus n°9 to Big Wave Bay Beach.